Interviewing and Selecting Job Candidates: Tennessee

-- Tennessee law does not prohibit discrimination based on sexual orientation or gender identity, but the City of Nashville tried to do so.
+- Tennessee law does not prohibit discrimination based on sexual orientation or gender identity.
 See Sexual Orientation/Gender Identity.

 - The Volunteer State does not prohibit employers from making arrest or conviction inquiries.
 However, because Tennessee generally follows federal law in interpreting the THRA, employers should be aware of federal limitations on the use of arrest and conviction records.
 See Arrest Conviction Inquiries.

 - The Tennessee Lawful Employment Act requires employers with 50 or more employees to use the federal E-Verify system to confirm work eligibilty of new hires.
 See E-Verify.